Key information:

 the process of receiving goods

 to the warehouse (in this situation it is worth acting in cooperation with the supplier, who can mark his goods with barcodes compliant with the standard accepted by the recipient) automating the process of previously ordered goods.
+Also, automating the storage process will bring a lot of time savings.
+In this case, barcodes link the goods to a properly labeled storage location (labeling is done with the help of high-bay rack labeling).

 Another warehouse logistics process in which barcodes play their role is the release of goods from the warehouse.
 It is at this stage that courier labels with barcodes are created, which make it easier for the carrier to pick up packages (or pallets) and deliver them to the recipient.